Searching ...

 aerial view of cedar point amusement park

-• The Columbus Zoo and Aquarium and its sister zoo, The Wilds, are two of the best attractions in the state.
+• The Columbus Zoo and Aquarium and its sister zoo, The Wilds, are two of the best family-friendly attractions in the state.

 • The Pro Football Hall of Fame in Canton is a must-visit for any football fan.